Untitled Header Image

 Class Changes

 To maintain consistent class sizes and ensure a stable learning environment, student class changes are permitted only during the first week of each semester.
 After this initial period, students are expected to remain in their selected classes for the duration of the semester.
 This policy promotes continuity and allows instructors to effectively plan and deliver their curriculum.
-Exceptions to this rule will only be considered under extraordinary circumstances and must be explicitly approved by Our Lady of Walsingham Homeschool Co-op administration.
+Exceptions will only be considered under extraordinary circumstances and require approval from the Leadership Team.
 This measure ensures fairness and stability for all students and instructors within the co-op program.

 Communications